Skip to footer content

 Frequently Asked Questions

-IronPDF allows creating PDF files by converting HTML strings, generating PDFs from URLs, and converting HTML files to PDFs.
+IronPDF allows the creation of PDF files from HTML strings, URLs, and HTML files using methods like RenderHtmlAsPdf, RenderUrlAsPdf, and RenderHtmlFileAsPdf.

-Yes, IronPDF can convert a webpage to a PDF by using the RenderUrlAsPdf method, which downloads the HTML content from a URL and renders it as a PDF.
+Yes, IronPDF can convert a webpage to a PDF using the RenderUrlAsPdf method, which fetches the HTML content from a URL and converts it into a PDF document.

-IronPDF offers multiple licensing options, including a free developer license, a $liteLicense Lite bundle with a perpetual license, and additional development licenses available for purchase.
+IronPDF provides several licensing options, including a free developer license, a Lite bundle with a perpetual license, and additional development licenses for purchase.

-Yes, IronPDF provides strong security features to reduce potential risks and ensure data protection, working across all major browsers.
+IronPDF includes robust security features to ensure data protection and minimize risks, compatible with all major browsers.

-IronPDF offers a 30-day watermarked trial period, allowing users to evaluate the product in real-world scenarios.
+IronPDF offers a 30-day watermarked trial period, enabling users to test its features and capabilities in real-world applications.

 Chaknith Bin